 Arrive Early: Please arrive 15 minutes before class time to get signed in and settled.
 The studio will be open 30 minutes prior to each class.

 Late Entry: We do not allow late entry to any classes or workshops.
 To ensure everyone is ready for their practice, please make your way to your mat, sitting or lying, when the instructor arrives in the room.

-Belongings: Remove your shoes at the door and bring all belongings into the yoga room with you to be placed in a cubby/shelving unit for the duration of the class.
+Belongings: Remove your shoes at the door.
+Your belongings can be placed in a cubby/shelving unit in reception or brought into the yoga room with you.

 Turn Phones/Watches Off:.
 Remember to turn all devices; phones and watches, to sleep mode, airplane mode, or off completely.
 Turning your device to vibrate is disruptive, please make sure it is off.

-Place Your Mat: Mats will face East, towards the windows, in three rows.
-Find a spot for yourself, grab any props you might want/need, and make yourself at home.
-There may be a list of suggested props to grab for yourself, or your instructor may tell you what to get as you sign in.
+Place Your Mat: Find a spot for yourself, grab any props you might want/need, and make yourself at home.
+Your instructor may tell you what to get as you sign in or grab what they have set up on their mat.
 Props will be on shelves in the yoga room.
 Use whatever you would like, feel free to experiment with props you’ve never used.

 Washrooms/Shower: You will find three unisex washrooms just outside of the yoga room with a shower in one of them for all members’ use.

 Now what?
 You may choose to sit or lay on your mat and stretch a bit, you might want to catch up with friends or familiar faces, you may want to lay still on your mat with your eyes closed and begin quieting the mind and resting the body in preparation for the class.
 If you see someone resting quietly, and you’ve chosen to visit, please be respectful and keep the visiting to a whisper, one day it might be you wanting that quiet space to rest before class.